berkes/berkes.github.com/_posts/2006-06-21-iteration-02-layout-of-the-page.md

 title: !
 'Iteration 02: Layout of the page.'
 created: 1150890088
 tags:
-- Drupal Talk
+- drupal talk
-- WhatsInItsName theme design blog
+- whatsinitsname theme design blog
 lang: en
 ---
 The next step is to make a decision about the layout.
 Off course I have discussed several concepts and skethces with my client by now, so in reality I am not playing entirely fair.
 I already know what my site will look like, with some undefined details.